 Universal Scene Description (USD)

 The fundamental representation of assets in Omniverse is Pixar’s open-source Universal Scene Description (USD).
-USD is a powerful framework and scene representation with an API that allows complex property inheritance, instancing, layering, lazy loading and a wide variety of other key features.
+USD is a powerful framework and scene representation with an application programming interface (API) that allows complex property inheritance, instancing, layering, lazy loading, and a wide variety of other key features.

-The following presentation provides a great introduction to USD from its creation to current implementation in Omniverse.
-This session covers many examples of industry support and prepares you to try our online hands-on python examples available on github
+The following presentation provides a great introduction to USD, from its creation to current implementation in Omniverse, as well as many examples of industry support.
+Learn more in our USD documentation.

 - 02:40 - Why USD was created